 The word menopause is one that is becoming spoken more openly about these days and a trend we are also seeing in training and development in awareness training on this topic, to help better inform managers.

-Whilst the initial thought by many is that menopause awareness training would be aimed at the female workforce, such training is taking places for all employees although particularly for managers and team-leaders.
+Whilst the initial thought by many is that menopause awareness training would be aimed at the female workforce, such training is taking place for all employees although particularly for managers and team leaders.

-It is male managers who often lack understanding on the issues surrounding menopause, the same male managers who manage staff absense and staff well-being.
+It is male managers who often lack understanding on the issues surrounding menopause, the same male managers who manage staff absence and staff well-being.